A China air pollution study that was sensationalized in the Western press and local expat media in 2017 has since been updated.

-This switch to cleaner sources of energy for heating has actually led to some unanticipated consequences.
+This switch to cleaner sources of energy for heating originally led to some unanticipated consequences.
 People in some cities in North China which had installed new gas lines and shut down coal-fired boilers were left in the cold, literally, when gas ran out.
 Old coal-fired boilers have had to be turned back on.

 Concluding that such essential heating systems were 'disastrous', therefore, is not accurate.